This article about How to Travel with a Car Seat the was written by baby travel expert Celine Brewer and may contain affiliate links.

 If you’re going to NYC with a baby or toddler, we’ve also done that and used only public transport to get around!

 What about an all-inclusive vacation to Mexico with a baby?
-We only traveled to our resort so we didn’t bring a car seat, which we would have only used on the shuttle bus.
+We traveled to our resort on a big bus so we didn’t bring a car seat, which we would have only used on the shuttle bus.

-We also managed to get around Croatia with a toddler and preschooler without needing car seats, this included getting out to Plitvice Lakes with a toddler and preschooler and then on to islands like Hvar and Korcula.
-We got around by bus and ferry with our kids.
+We also managed to get around Croatia with a toddler and preschooler without needing car seats, this included getting out to Plitvice Lakes with a toddler and preschooler.
+From there we continued on to the Croatian of Hvar and Korcula by bus and ferry with our kids.

 Summary of Tips for Traveling with Car Seats

-It can get pretty complicated when trying to decide whether to bring car seats (either the ones you use everyday or a portable travel car seat) for a baby or toddler.
-Especially if you are moving around a lot during your trip.
+It can get pretty complicated when trying to decide whether to bring car seats (either the ones you use everyday or a portable travel car seat) on your family vacation.
+This decision is especially hard if you plan on moving around a lot during your trip.

 The best place to start is by deciding if you will be purchasing a seat on the airplane for your baby or toddler.
 Next decide how you will get your car seat either to the plane or protect it for checked luggage.